R A Lister and Company: Lister trucks and industrial locomotives

 Lister also built light trucks fitted with their engines, for use around factories.
 From 1926 to 1968 they built light narrow gauge railway locomotives, weighing as little as 1½ tons, typically used by small brickworks and on peat bogs.
 The locos were often characterised by a total lack of bodywork; sometimes they had the luxury of an all over roof supported by four corner posts.

+In popular culture

+Smallcreep's Day by Peter Currell Brown is a surrealist satire on modern industrial life.
+The 1965 novel was written while the author worked at R A Lister and Company, Dursley.